 “Er, no, I didn’t realise it was a photo-type thing.”
 I replied.
 I was wearing jeans and purple top.
 Casual, comfortable and cheap.
 Twig looked shocked and disappointed.
 We entered the dressing room and I understood why.
 The walls were adorned with photos of ordinary people, in extraordinary fake poses, dressed in evening attire; ball gowns, strapless dresses and all that.

 Our last stop was to browse the photos on a giant screen as our host (Ms Hard Sell) got us some drinks.
-There was another embarrassing moment when she returned and found Gina photographing the giant screen with her iphone.
-So, Gina deleted the photos and then Ms Hard Sell could begin.
+There was another embarrassing moment when she returned and found Cher photographing the giant screen with her iphone.
+So, she deleted the photos (not) and then Ms Hard Sell could begin.
 In the end neither of us wanted a joint photo.
 I got one of me and she got two of her, for her mum.

 Finally at 6.30pm, we escape the Twiglet tower.

-“So do you wanna go out for a drink?” asked Gina.
+“So do you wanna go out for a drink?” asked Cher.

-I was considering finding a karaoke joint and get Gina singing “Do you believe in life after love,” so we could get free drinks.
+I was considering finding a karaoke joint and get her singing “Do you believe in life after love,” so we could get free drinks.
 Problem was, she was driving.

 “Could do,” I reply.
 “Or we could go round my mum’s and wash it off?”